 "It's the only song I ever wrote specifically to be recorded by someone besides myself.," Chapman told journalist Patrick Sauer for Vice's lengthy 30th anniversary oral history of The Wrestling Album.
 "I've written songs that had been covered by artists like Jimmy Buffet, Tanya Tucker and Emmylou Harris--and Jimmy and I co-wrote some songs in Key West--but they were all originally written for me.
 'Don't Go Messin' with a Country Boy' is the lone exception in forty-some-odd years in music.
 I figured the whole thing was here today, gone tomorrow.
 If a project ever had flash-in-the-pan written all over it.
 Wouldn't you know it?
 The Wrestling Album was a blockbuster."

-Morris, a Southern rock and country music lover known in part for his Sirius Satellite Radio program Hillbilly Jim's Moonshine Matinee, cut the song in studio with jazz producer and songwriter Joel Dorn.
-Dorn, a Grammy award winner for his production work with Roberta Flack, shares songwriting credit with Chapman and Pomus.
+Morris, a Southern rock and country music lover known in part for his Sirius Satellite Radio program Hillbilly Jim's Moonshine Matinee, cut the purposefully absurd song in studio with jazz producer and songwriter Joel Dorn.
+Dorn, a Grammy award-winner for his production work with Roberta Flack, shares songwriting credit with Chapman and Pomus.

-Despite Morris' hangups over lyrics about about drinking moonshine as an infant and standing six feet tall by age 10, it fit McMahon's cartoonish vision for pro wrestling.
+Despite Morris' hangups over lyrics about about drinking moonshine as an infant and standing six feet tall by age 10, the song fit McMahon's cartoonish vision for pro wrestling.
 The presence of proven bluegrass, folk and old-time music talent in the studio helped matters, as well.

 "My character was a big old guy from Mudlick, Kentucky, who wasn't supposed to be sharp or worldly," Morris told Vice.
 "I didn't have fancy moves.
 I had a gimmick: I'm a country boy.
 I read the sophomoric lyrics and knew what they were doing.
 There was one good part.
 They got the guy who played the fiddle in Deliverance (Eric Weissberg and his band) to do my music, so I went in and did my thing."

 Piledriver: The Wrestling Album II hit shelves in 1987.
-It featured Hillbilly Jim and a duet partner (and total stranger to this day) billed only as Gertrude, singing a saccharine tale about life on the road titled "Waking Up Alone."
-Who would've that guessed self-aware silliness would trump forced sincerity when pro wrestling's involved?
+It featured Hillbilly Jim and a duet partner (and total stranger to this day) billed only as Gertrude, singing a way less amusing tale about life on the road titled "Waking Up Alone."
+Who would've guessed that self-aware silliness would trump forced sincerity when pro wrestling's involved?

 Although injuries kept Hillbilly Jim from reaching his full potential, he put together a WWE Hall of Fame career as an in-ring competitor and as a ringside manager (first for his similarly-dressed kinfolks Uncle Elmer, Cousin Luke and Cousin Junior and later for the tag team the Godwinns).
 In the process, he made sure that wrestling fans will continue to two-step to "Don't Go Messin' With a Country Boy" well beyond its expected shelf life.